-Founder and CEO of Park West Gallery, Albert Scaglione, has known the artist for more than 30 years.
-Even though Lebadang is more than 90 years old, he knows he cannot stop creating.
-His wife, Myshu, tells Mr. Scaglione, “Life is a sinking ship and work is a lifeboat.”
-This fits her husband perfectly.READ MORE +
+Founder and CEO of Park West Gallery, Albert Scaglione, knew the artist for more than 30 years.
+Lebadang continued to create until his passing despite being more than 90 years old.
+His wife, Myshu, told Mr. Scaglione, “Life is a sinking ship and work is a lifeboat.”
+This described her husband perfectly.READ MORE +

 “I don’t just use brushes to paint on canvas, but mix pasteboard, paint and limestone and spread my works on large pieces of thick burlap,” Lebadang once said.
 “So, my paintings usually look rough and irregular in shape, but I think they are strange in a beautiful way.
 It is often a marriage between different kinds of art, painting, and sculpture, as well as installation art and architecture.”

-He’s been in Paris since 1939, studying at the École des Beaux-Arts in Toulouse for six years until his first one-man show in 1950.
+He lived in Paris since 1939, studying at the École des Beaux-Arts in Toulouse for six years until his first one-man show in 1950.
 He found his first marketable success painting hundreds of cats on ceramic plates, still in high demand.
 Already an established artist by the 1960s after starring in an exhibition at the Cincinnati Art Museum, Lebadang always strove to create what was new and exciting.
 He created large-scale abstract oil paintings with vivid blues and glowing puddles of orange and red.
 He sold to tourists and collectors, quickly establishing himself as a serious artist with never-ending creativity.

-In his 1981 “La Comédie Humaine,” he writes, “In my work, I use the circle, the magic symbol of life, to enclose reliefs and landscapes.
+In his 1981 “La Comédie Humaine,” he wrote: “In my work, I use the circle, the magic symbol of life, to enclose reliefs and landscapes.
 It symbolizes that nature is inseparable from man.
 Man finds sustenance and spiritual nourishment in every source.”

 His work is exhibited in many public and private collections, including the Cincinnati Museum of Art in Ohio, the Phoenix Art Museum in Arizona, the Rockefeller Collection in New York, the Foundation Museum in Kenya, the Lund University Museum in Sweden, the Loo Collection in Tokyo, and the Museum of Arts and Letters in France.

-Lebadang has been honored with numerous awards and accolades during his career.
+Lebadang was honored with numerous awards and accolades during his career.
 He also designed an award for the International Institute of St. Louis.
 The Lebadang Award is presented biannually to an individual who has demonstrated extraordinary volunteer service.
 The award program was established by the institute in 1989 to recognize organizations and individuals who exemplify “Peace within you, your country, and the world.”